Queen Elizabeth II’s coffin at Parliament to lie in state

 Maj.
 Gen. Christopher Ghika, of the Household division, who organized the ceremonial aspects of the queen’s funeral said it was a sad day, “but it’s our last opportunity to do our duty for the queen and it’s our first opportunity to do it for the king, and that makes us all very proud.”

-London’s Heathrow Airport halted flights to prevent overhead planes disturbing the procession.
+London’s Heathrow Airport halted flights to prevent overhead planes from disturbing the procession.

 The airport said in a statement that the changes would “ensure silence over central London as the ceremonial procession moves from Buckingham Palace to Westminster Hall.”